Reflections on Slavery, Culture, and American Exceptionalism

 These men and women think of themselves as upright.
 They return to their homes with photographs of quaint sites and ancient ruins, to show to their children.
 They attend seminars where they pat each other on the back and exchange tidbits of advice about dealing with the eccentricites of customs in far-off lands.
 Their bosses hire lawyers who assure them that what they are doing is perfectly legal.
 They have a cadre of psychotherapists and other human resource experts at their disposal to convince them that they are helping those desperate people.

-The old-fashioned slave trader told himself that he was dealing with a species that was not entirely human, and that he was offering them the opoprtunity to become Christianized.
+The old-fashioned slave trader told himself that he was dealing with a species that was not entirely human, and that he was offering them the opportunity to become Christianized.
 He also understood that slaves were fundamental to the survival of his own society, that they were the foundation of his economy.
 The modern slave trader assures herself (or himself) that the desperate people are better off earning one dollar a day than no dollars at all, and that they are receiving the opportunity to become integrated into the larger world community.
 She also understands that these desperate people are fundamental to the survival of her company, that they are the foundation for her own lifestyle.
 She never stops to think about the larger implications of what she, her lifestyle, and the economic system behind them are doing to the world - or of how they may ultimately impact her children's future."

 Very little of this has changed, and if anything, it's only gotten worse.
 There are more slaves in the world today than ever before in human history.
 The entire economic system was designed to benefit rentiers.
 It's a rentier system created by rentiers.
 If you're not collecting rent, you're paying it.
 Modern liberalism, neoliberalism, suggests that you escape slavery by becoming the slave master.
-I refuse to abide.
-Hustle culture is not the answer.

 Television shows critique capitalism (e.g. Mr. Robot, Severance) on the highest rated capitalist television channels and streaming services.
 The end result is more insidious.
 Roiling, volatile energy - the kind needed for any revolution, from unionising a small group of coworkers to overthrowing an authoritarian government via populist democracy - is mollified and assuaged by a steady trickle of dopamine through fictional successes and resolutions.
 When you close your laptop or turn off the TV screen, you may feel a bit better, but nothing material has changed.
-In the same way, (spoiler alert for Confessions) Perkins' entire backstory is that he got extremely rich from convincing countries to enter an imperialistic relationship with the United States, tried to back out, was tempted to stay with money, then tried to back out again, only to end up capitalizing on it all with a book (apparently a bestseller!).
-Worst is his baffling tautology that American imperialism was once actually good and noble... because it was noble and good.

 Addendum

 Written sometime around January 2023.
-Last modified 18 July 2023
+Last modified 3 June 2024.